 Step 2: Pull the Stopper Up

-After taking off the cap, now take a look at the inside of the waste.
+After taking off the cap, look at the inside of the waste.
 There is a brass tube; it’s the stopper/plug.
 It would help if you pulled that thing up.

 Step 3: Disassemble

-You got the stopper in your hand now.
+You have the stopper in your hand now.
 You have to disassemble it now to have access inside.
-Else you cannot fix the internal up down problem.
+Else, you cannot fix the internal up-down problem.

 [Note down everything, else you will have trouble assembling the stopper]…

 [Note: The bent metal rod has two ends.
 One side is slightly curved, and the other end usually is flat.
-Remember the curvy end goes in the inside, and the flat end goes outside of the mechanism]
+Remember, the curvy end goes inside, and the flat end goes outside the mechanism.]

 Step 4: Wash and Wipe

 So, you have successfully disassembled all the parts of the stopper.
-Now it’s time to clean those parts properly.
-A piece of cloth, an old toothbrush, and some water can help you better.
-Wash all the parts with the use of water and brush.
-Then wipe with the cloth.
+Now, it’s time to clean those parts properly.
+A cloth, an old toothbrush, and water can help you better.
+Wash all the details with the use of water and brush.
+Then wipe with the material.

 All parts now look clean and tidy.
-If possible, apply some grease on the heart shape groove area and the bent rod’s curvy side.
+Apply grease on the heart-shaped groove area and the bent rod’s curvy side if possible.
 This will help them to work with great flexibility.

 Step 5: Reassemble

 Above all, now you need to reassemble the parts.
-Follow the above steps reversely, or follow your note that you’ve taken during disassembly.
+Follow the above steps reversely, or follow the note you’ve taken during disassembly.
 Or, here is a short direction:

 Finally, put the ring back at the bottom.

-Clean the interior of the pop-up waste before installing the stopper inside the waste.
-This is the area where food leftovers, hair, etc., are being stuck.
+Clean the interior of the popup waste before installing the stopper inside the waste.
+This is where food leftovers, hair, etc., are stuck.
 You can do this step before the stopper disassembly step.
-To clean this area: Rub that area with the old brush.
-If it’s more in-depth, you can use any long thin type of stick.
+To clean this area, Rub the area with the old brush.
+You can use any long, thin stick type if it’s more in-depth.

 Look into the deeper and inspect the inside condition.
 However, it is darker there; use your mobile flashlight to look at it.